SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 3. Do the discussion questions with care.
 For many of the questions, you will probably not be able to find answers in a book and these will require critical thinking and some research.
 This is excellent practice for the final exam.

-4. Before taking the weekly quiz, read the text, focussing on difficult concepts.
+4. Before answering the weekly questions, read the text, focusing on difficult concepts.

 5. During your discussion question self-assessment, note and raise any remaining questions on anything that is unclear to you.

-7. Keep all your discussion question sets, weekly quizzes, and information hand-outs in a well-organized folder.
+7. Keep all your discussion question sets, weekly homework, and information hand-outs in a well-organized folder.
 This will be extremely useful when you are working on the final exam.

 8. This is a science class, so continue to ask yourself throughout the course what evidence exists in support of various theories, what data are yet to be taken, and what are the weak aspects of any theory.
 Try your best to distinguish between what astronomers MEASURE versus their interpretations that show up ultimately as THEORY.
 Theories are the ultimate goal in any science, and their strength depends on a successful comparison with the collective data-base of confirmed measurements.

-9. Introduction to Astronomy is a course about the formation and evolution of the Universe in the context of the Big-Bang theory of the beginning of the Universe some 14 billion years ago.
-We will discuss concepts from a scientific perspective – which means skeptically and using well-accepted scientific laws and processes.
+9. This is a course about the evolution of the Universe in the context of the Big-Bang theory of the beginning of the Universe some 14 billion years ago.
+We will discuss concepts from a scientific perspective using well-accepted scientific laws and processes.